Stringing machine

 A stringing machine is a tool used to install strings into a racquet through a process called racquet stringing.
 These machines vary in features, accuracy and price.

 Stringing time

 Stringing a racquet can take up to an hour for a novice, or around twenty minutes for a skilled stringer; during professional tournament a very skilled stringer may be asked to string a racquet while the player is on court.
-These string jobs can take just 10 minutes for a seasoned tournament stringer.
+These string jobs can take just over 10 minutes for a seasoned tournament stringer.

 Stringing differences between sports

 Tennis

 Tennis strings are usually made up of gut, polyester or a hybrid of the two but have been known to consist of other materials including: nylon, metal, multifilament and Kevlar.
 Racquet tension can vary from anywhere from 30-70 lbs.
 Professional players tend to opt for the upper limit of the racquet tension range, however, an increasing number of recent players have been choosing lower tensions to favour power.